 The package of both video doorbells includes every necessary tool to mount and activate Ring products.
-If you’re interested how to complete the installation, make sure to watch this:
+If you’re interested in how to complete the installation, simply watch this:

-The setup is the same of the first-generation Ring.
-If you still have questions, make sure to read the user’s manual.
+The setup is the same as the first-generation Ring.
+If you still have questions, you can simply refer to the user manual.
 It’s well-written.
-Alternatively, reach out to the support team of Ring.
+Alternatively, reach out to the Ring support team.
 Those guys are superb and will help with any issue you might be facing.

 It’s essential for modern devices to have attractive designs.
-Since we’ll be mounting our doorbells next our front/back door, they have to seemingly blend with the outdoor exterior.
-If Ring and Ring 2 don’t look right, buyers might get upset.
+Since we’ll be mounting our doorbells next to our front/back door, it’s important for them to look nice against the exterior.
+If Ring and Ring 2 don’t look right, buyers won’t be happy.